 Our volunteer work varies both on the land and in/on the water.
 We will always include information about physical requirements, gear we use, and destination details for each volunteer job so you can plan to participate in opportunities that are a good match for you.
 We are also big fans of safety.
-Check out our Field Safety page for important information before you head out.
+Check out our Field Safety page for important information before you head out to be safe.

 What if I don’t want to do field work?

 How will I hear about volunteer opportunities?

 The best way to tune into volunteer opportunities is to sign up for our email updates by filling out the Volunteer Sign up Form.
 We post opportunities to our website and Facebook too.